longevity-genie/just-agents/README.md

 ### Core Components
 1. **BaseAgent**: A thin wrapper around litellm for LLM interactions
+2. **ChatAgent**: An agent that wrapes BaseAgent and add role, goal and task
 3. **ChainOfThoughtAgent**: Extended agent with reasoning capabilities
+4. **WebAgent**: An agent designed to be served as an OpenAI-compatible REST API endpoint

 ### ChatAgent

-The `ChatAgent` class is the core of our library.
-It represents an agent with a specific role, goal, and task.
+The `ChatAgent` class represents an agent with a specific role, goal, and task.
 Here's an example of a moderated debate between political figures:

 ```python
 from just_agents.base_agent import ChatAgent